 An Initiative of Women Employed and the Chicago Jobs Council

-By 2020, 67 percent of Illinois jobs will require a college degree or certificate, yet three million Illinois adults don't have education beyond high school.
+By 2024, 80 percent of jobs will require a college degree or certificate, yet three million Illinois adults don't have education beyond high school.
 To address this gap, Women Employed and the Chicago Jobs Council launched the Pathways to Careers Network, an initiative to increase college and career success for adult learners with low basic skills.
 The Network:

 - Provides information on policies and programs that promote successful transitions from basic skill programs into college and career paths,